Stevie-Ray/hangtime-grip-connect/packages/docs/src/api/text.md

    *
    * @param {Device} board - The device from which to retrieve text information.
-   * @returns {Promise<string>} A Promise that resolves with the 320-byte memory content as a string,
+   * @returns {Promise<string>} A Promise that resolves with the 320-byte memory content as a string, */ const storedText = await text(Motherboard) console.log(storedText)
-   *                            which includes both the written data and any unused, whitespace-padded segments.
-   * @throws {Error} Throws an error if the device is not connected.
-   */
-  const storedText = await text(Motherboard)
-  console.log(storedText)